-Getting into the flow of working while sitting then standing, then going back can be a bit daunting.
+Getting into the flow of working while sitting, standing, then going back can be a bit daunting.
 The goal is to slowly build up the amount of time standing, switching to a sitting position, and getting comfortable doing it.
-Things that can help with the transition are to wear supportive shoes or get custom foot orthotics and use an ergonomic foot mat to make the transition more comfortable.
+Things that can help with the transition are wearing supportive shoes or getting custom foot orthotics, and using an ergonomic foot mat to make the transition more comfortable.

-It will be a short-term adjustment period, but the long-term benefits are well worth it.
-Employers and employees along with their spines will be very thankful.
+It will be a short-term adjustment, but the long-term benefits are well worth it.
+Employers and employees, along with their spines, will be very thankful.

-The information herein on "Sit-Stand Desks, The Spine, and Things to Consider" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+The information herein on "Sit-Stand Desks and Spinal Health" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
 We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our information scope is limited to Chiropractic, musculoskeletal, physical medicines, wellness, contributing etiological viscerosomatic disturbances within clinical presentations, associated somatovisceral reflex clinical dynamics, subluxation complexes, sensitive health issues, and/or functional medicine articles, topics, and discussions.